 Horses with chronic relapsing EPM (that are treated time and time again), have MPP or MP2 antibodies.
 Sometimes there is axon damage, neurofilaments can be detected in the serum, NfL.
 Neurofilaments can be present in demyelinating and non-demyelinating polyneuropathies.

 It is important because horses with autoimmune disease will not respond to antiprotozoal drugs!
 The horse's signs will wax and wane, nerves are demyelinated due to inflammation and then repair by re-myelinating the nerve.
 The damaged nerve sheath eventually scars by calcification.
 When axons are damaged and proper treatment is initiated the NfL value will decrease quickly.
 This is a biomarker to determine if the treatment is useful.
 Horses with chronic disease should be tested because testing can change the treatment decisions.
-ELISA Submission Form
+Equine Consultation Form

 Test for inflammation: C-reactive protein

 The most stable serum molecule for testing the inflammatory pathway associated with Sarcocystis is an acute phase protein, CRP.
 A normal value should be less than 16 micrograms/ml in the serum of a healthy horse.
 Elevated values are seen in both S. neurona and S. fayeri infections.
 This cytokine is not pathognomonic (unique) for protozoal diseases.
 Elevated serum CRP is related to infection.
 CRP is a useful choice for monitoring a horse with autoimmune polyneuritis.
 If the horse looks good clinically but the CRP remains high (evidence of sub-clinical disease) we suggest continuing with appropriate therapy.

-Vitamin E deficiency can result in equine motor neuron disease (EMD) and can is treated with supplementation.
-Horses that should not need supplementation are those on green grass or high quality green hay.
+Vitamin E deficiency may result in equine motor neuron disease (EMD) and can is treated with supplementation.
+Horses that don't need supplementation are those on green grass or high quality green hay.
 Testing the serum levels will identify horses that are deficient and when to discontinue therapy.
 Samples for vitamin E testing should be collected in purple top tubes (EDTA tube).
-Remove the plasma and keep it cool.
-Deliver to the laboratory for testing with a cool pack.
+Remove the plasma and keep it cool and protected from light.
+Deliver to the Texas A&M diagnostic laboratory for testing with a cool pack.
 It is best to deliver to the laboratory within 24 hours.
 To read our discussion about vitamin E and your horse use this link.
 You may also find this blog useful.